standardrb/standard/README.md

 ## How do I change the output?

-StandardRB's built-in formatter is intentionally minimal, printing only unfixed failures or (if successful) a "Done" message.
+StandardRB's built-in formatter is intentionally minimal, printing only unfixed failures or (when successful) printing nothing at all.
 If you'd like to use a different formatter, you can specify any of RuboCopy's built-in formatters or write your own.

 For example, if you'd like to see colorful progress dots, you can either run standard with: